elvynmejia/yc-profile-ui/README.md

 - validate data on the frontend
 - the pages at the React level have a lot in common.
 We could build the pages in a configuration driven approach to avoid code repetition
 - building remainig pages will be straightforward
-- Add TS types where missing like in the reducers
+- add TS types where missing like in the reducers
+- build reusable components to adhere to the DRY principle